 What to expect

-Databricks’ Software Engineer interview process in 2026 is usually a multi-stage loop that goes beyond generic LeetCode screening.
-Expect a strong emphasis on implementation-heavy coding, practical systems thinking, and discussion of how software behaves in production, especially around scale, failures, concurrency, and data-intensive workloads.
-Compared with many software engineering interviews, Databricks tends to probe more on distributed systems and backend tradeoffs, particularly for infrastructure-focused and senior roles.
+Databricks' Software Engineer interview process in 2026 goes beyond generic LeetCode screening.
+It leans toward implementation-heavy coding, practical systems thinking, and discussion of how software behaves in production — especially around scale, failures, concurrency, and data-intensive workloads.
+Compared with many software engineering loops, Databricks probes harder on distributed systems and backend tradeoffs, particularly for infrastructure-focused and senior roles.

 Interview rounds